 Due diligence activities during the financial year ending 31st December 2020 did not identify any instances of slavery, human trafficking or child exploitation within the businesses of its suppliers, customers or service providers.

 Napp Pharmaceuticals Limited will continue to raise awareness, apply and monitor appropriate risk-based due diligence processes to supplier relationships as part of its ongoing compliance programme in order to mitigate the risk of modern slavery.

-This Statement was approved by the Leadership Team of Napp Pharmaceuticals Limited on 25-Jan-2021.
+This Statement was approved by the Board of Napp Pharmaceuticals Limited on 3rd June 2021.

 Modern Slavery and Human Trafficking Statement for the year ending 31 December 2019